donjordano/lazysmg/README.md

-Below is a complete README file that documents your project in detail.
-This README explains what the project does, its overall structure, features, build instructions, and usage information for your open‑source community.

----

 # Lazy Storage Manager

 Lazy Storage Manager is a modular terminal-based application written in Rust for managing HDD/SSD storage.
 Currently, it targets macOS but is designed with a modular architecture that makes it easy to extend support to Linux and Windows in the future.